R-Squared-Project/R-Squared-portal/app/help/en/voting.md

 # Voting

-> Voting is important in RevPop in the same way it is important to the community in which you live.
-The weight of your vote is directly correlated to the number of RVP you own.
+> Voting is important in R-Squared in the same way it is important to the community in which you live.
+The weight of your vote is directly correlated to the number of RQRX you own.
 If you aren't heavily involved in the community, you are encouraged to choose a proxy who represents your interests.
-If you would like to be more involved in the community, check out [our website](https://revolutionpopuli.com/).
+If you would like to be more involved in the community, check out [our website](https://node.rsquared.digital).

 ## Proxy

-You may choose to **not** be active in the governance of RevPop.
-If this is the case, it's important that you choose someone in the RevPop community who you identify with and set that entity as your proxy.
-This gives them to the power to vote on your behalf with your RVP shares backing their vote.
+You may choose to **not** be active in the governance of R-Squared.
+If this is the case, it's important that you choose someone in the R-Squared community who you identify with and set that entity as your proxy.
+This gives them to the power to vote on your behalf with your RQRX shares backing their vote.
 This is similar to electing a representative.

 ## Witnesses